Sleep Apnea and Headaches: How Are They Related?

 Peaceful and healthy sleep allows the brain and body to rest and recharge.
 Sleep apnea causes interruptions in normal breathing patterns as you sleep.
 The airway closes causing periods of choking and gasping for air that may occur frequently throughout the night.
 With the increased frequency of these episodes, the person suffering from the condition loses sleep every night.

 With sleep deprivation come a host of symptoms from daytime drowsiness to painful morning headaches.
-Nightly reduced oxygen supply to the brain starts to reduce the ability for the brain to renourish and recharge and may leave carbon dioxide in the brain which aggravates headaches.
+Nightly reduced oxygen supply to the brain starts to reduce the ability of the brain to renourish and recharge and may leave carbon dioxide in the brain which aggravates headaches.

 During the day, the body and brain are deprived of sleep, and never fully recover from the previous day’s activities.
 Long-term sleep loss has lasting impacts on the brain and body, and headaches in the morning are a warning sign that your brain is oxygen-starved.